ugursu53/oto-bakim/README.md

 This application was generated using JHipster 6.0.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.0.1](https://www.jhipster.tech/documentation-archive/v6.0.1).

+## Installation

+1- AdoptOpenJdk 11 or one of the jdk 10

+2- Intellij Idea 2018.1.3 (has crack key in internet)

+3- git, node.js, postgresql 10

+# Primeng Intallation

+After finishing the below steps, go to idea terminal window and run this commands:

+1- npm install primeng
+2- npm install @angular/animations

 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: